SRaz-Sw/Local-Whisper-Diarization/nextjs-v1/BEFORE_BUILDING.md

 ℹ️ This is just a warning - add icons to `electron/resources/` to fix

+### macOS: "App is damaged and can't be opened"

+This happens because the app isn't code signed.
+Two solutions:

+**For Users:**

+- See `tutorials_plans_markdowns/UNSIGNED_APP_INSTALLATION.md`
+- Quick fix: Right-click the app → Select "Open"

+**For Developers:**

+- See `tutorials_plans_markdowns/CODE_SIGNING_GUIDE.md`
+- Get Apple Developer account and code sign the app

+### Windows: "Windows protected your PC"

+This happens because the app isn't code signed.

+**For Users:**

+- Click "More info" → "Run anyway"

+**For Developers:**

+- Get a code signing certificate ($50-300/year)
+- See `tutorials_plans_markdowns/CODE_SIGNING_GUIDE.md`

 ---

 ## 📚 Next Steps

 1. ✅ Update `package.json` metadata
 2. ✅ Update landing page URLs
+3. ⚠️ Decide on code signing (optional but recommended)
-3. ✅ Build for all platforms
+4. ✅ Build for all platforms
-4. ✅ Test on target platforms
+5. ✅ Test on target platforms
-5. ✅ Create GitHub Release
+6. ✅ Create GitHub Release
-6. ✅ Upload builds to release
+7. ✅ Upload builds to release
+8. ✅ Include installation instructions for unsigned apps (if not signed)
-7. ✅ Update download links in landing page
+9. ✅ Update download links in landing page
-8. ✅ Deploy web app to Vercel
+10. ✅ Deploy web app to Vercel

-See `BUILD_AND_DISTRIBUTION_GUIDE.md` for detailed instructions!
+See these guides for more details:

+- `tutorials_plans_markdowns/DISTRIBUTION_GUIDE.md` - Distribution best practices
+- `tutorials_plans_markdowns/CODE_SIGNING_GUIDE.md` - How to code sign apps
+- `tutorials_plans_markdowns/UNSIGNED_APP_INSTALLATION.md` - User instructions for unsigned apps

 ---